Data-driven feedforward control design for nonlinear systems: A control-oriented system identification approach: CONCLUSIONS

 \section{CONCLUSIONS}

 In this paper, we presented a generalized approach to nonlinear data--driven feedforward control design from the perspective of minimizing tracking errors.
 We showed that the norm of the reference tracking error is upperbounded by the sum of the inversion and the identification error, respectively.
 This resulted in a two--step approach to feedforward control design, consisting of a feedforward control--oriented system identification followed by a finite--horizon optimization to compute the feedforward input signal.
 Generality of the FHOFC formulation was demonstrated by recovering inverse model--based feedforward and linear ILC for specific settings.
-The developed methodology was validated using physics--guided neural networks on a nonlinear, nonminimum phase mechatronic example, where it outperformed a standard ILC method.